Mazhabi Sikh: British Raj

-The Mazhabis, whom historian Stephen Cohen says "had strong caste traditions of violence and aggressiveness and were classed as a criminal caste by the British", (Note: H. Brereton, the Superintendent of Thuggee Investigations, said in 1852 that most of the Thuggees in Punjab were Mazhabi.) lost their military employment following the defeat of the Sikhs in the First and Second Anglo-Sikh Wars.
+The Mazhabis, whom historian Stephen Cohen says "had strong caste traditions of violence and aggressiveness and were classed as a criminal caste by the British", (Note: H. Brereton, the Superintendent of Thuggee Investigations, said in 1852 that most of the Thugs in Punjab were Mazhabi.) lost their military employment following the defeat of the Sikhs in the First and Second Anglo-Sikh Wars.
 Some eventually found employment as pioneers in the army of Gulab Singh, the Maharaja of Jammu and Kashmir.
 In 1857, the British turned to them for help during the Indian Rebellion, apparently to counteract the rebellious sepoys of the Bengal Army.
 The First Pioneer Sikh Regiment soon found itself helping to break the Siege of Delhi, a second regiment was raised in 1858 and a third followed soon after.
 This military employment contributed to a gradual improvement in their social status and in 1911 their official classification in Gujranwala and Lyallpur was uplifted to that of "agricultural caste" by the British authorities.
 The British military classification system, which rated recruits according to their caste, continued to assert that Mazhabis were best suited as pioneers while, for example, Jat Sikhs should be infantry.

 It was calculated in 1898 that there were 2,452 Mazhabis in the army, along with 28,146 Jat Sikhs and 9,000 other Sikhs.
 During World War I the single-battalion regiments of the Mazhabi Sikh Pioneers – the 23rd, 32nd and 34th Pioneer Regiments – were expanded to comprise three battalions each.
 These units served in Egypt, Europe, Mesopotamia and Palestine and performed well.
 The 1/34th Sikh Pioneers were awarded the title of "Royal".